Amisiyas8351/nba-all-time-scoring-points/README.md

 # nba-all-time-scoring-points
-Calculates the total score a certain NBA player will have by the season they retire
+Calculates the total score a certain NBA player will have by the end of the season they retire